Aus energy grid needs urgent upgrades

 While the transition won't happen overnight or without challenges, the government will address the issue head-on, Energy Minister Chris Bowen said on Thursday.

 The Australian Energy Market Operator's new 30-year plan for the National Electricity Market acknowledges the need for new investment has "gathered momentum" in recent weeks as the eastern states grappled with power supply issues.

 "If the past few weeks have taught us anything, it's that when it comes to our national energy market we need to plan ahead and we need certainty," Mr Bowen said in a statement.

 "We'll continue to work day and night to not only keep the lights on but get the firmed renewables we need in the grid to put downward pressure on prices."

 There will be moments when there is enough renewable energy to meet 100 per cent of demand, AEMO's 2022 Integrated System Plan shows.

-But the NEM must still be able to constantly supply affordable and reliable electricity.
+But the NEM must still be able to constantly supply affordable and reliable electricity to homes and businesses.